BogdanCatalin-Iacob/public_api/README.md

 On api/random page will display a random number between 0 and a user set limit, and a user text.
 This app is live on [Pythonanywhere](MisterBogdan.pythonanywhere.com) for 3 months, ending in Feb 2024.

+Number limit and text must be added manually to url as args to endpoint "api/random?number=15000&text=hello"

 ## Project Creation

 This project was developed using a [VS Code](https://code.visualstudio.com/).
 The code was committed to [Git](https://git-scm.com) and pushed to [GitHub](https://github.com) using the terminal.